ismawno/drizzle/README.md

 ### Unix systems

-Execute the `bash` script [unix-uninstall.sh](https://github.com/ismawno/drizzle/blob/main/setup/unix-uninstall.sh) script to begin uninstallation.
+Execute the `bash` script [unix-uninstall.sh](https://github.com/ismawno/drizzle/blob/main/setup/unix-uninstall.sh) to begin uninstallation.
 All the dependencies that were explicitly installed by [unix-install.sh](https://github.com/ismawno/drizzle/blob/main/setup/unix-install.sh) will be removed.

 ## Versioning